hrbrmstr/melbourne-walking/README.md

 ### What if I get stuck?

+First, you may want to ensure you do:

+    devtools::install_github("hadley/rvest")
+    devtools::install_github("hadley/xml2")

+since there's a change on the way into how `rvest` & `xml2` interact and I tend to stay on `devtools` branches of the Hadleyverse.

 You can [file an issue](https://github.com/hrbrmstr/melbourne-walking/issues) and I'll do my best to answer back in a timely fashion.

 ------------------------------------------------------------------------